condense9/hark-lang/README.md

 ## Current Limitations and Roadmap

-Teal is alpha quality, which means that it's not thoroughly tested, and lots of breaking changes are planned.
+Teal is beta quality, which means that it's not thoroughly tested or feature complete.
 This is a non-exhaustive list.

 ### Libraries